SethHartman13/Avrae-Aliases-Snippets/Aliases/rep/rep.md

 - Me (ShadowsStride)

 ## Current Plans:
-- The ability to add, modify, or remove organizations using a server variables.
+- The ability to add, modify, or remove organizations using server variables.

 ## Code: